bgoonz/gists-revamp/by-extension/markdown/Data-Structures--Under-The.md

 **So linked lists have faster \*pre\*pends ( time) than dynamic arrays ( time).**

-No “worst case” caveat this time — prepends for dynamic arrays are _always_ time.
+No “worst case " caveat this time — prepends for dynamic arrays are _always_ time.
 And prepends for linked lists are _always_ time.

 These quick appends and prepends for linked lists come from the fact that linked list nodes can go anywhere in memory.
 They don’t have to sit right next to each other the way items in an array do.